RaviTambade/TFLdotNET/notes/cs/Attributes.md

-# 🎓 C# Attributes – The Invisible Labels That Make Your Code Intelligent
+# C# Attributes – The Invisible Labels That Make Your Code Intelligent

-## *Transflower Mentor Style*

 > **"Good morning, future software engineers!
 Before we write a single line of code today, I want you to imagine walking into an airport."**